Vajrayana Buddhism – Thunderbolt or Lightning Buddhism

 Origin

-Though there are still ongoing debates whether Vajrayana is a branch of Mahayana Buddhism or if it is a distinct path of Buddhism apart from Mahayana and Theravada Buddhism, it is generally believed that Vajrayana Buddhismevolved out of Mahayana Buddhism in India in around 6th Century BC.
-This particular branch of Buddhism spread out of India after its inception and established itself in various parts of the Buddhist world, specifically in Tibet, where it exerted a lasting influence and has become the dominant form of Buddhism.
-Hence, the Vajrayana Buddhism is often referred to as "Tibetan Buddhism".
+Though there are still ongoing debates about whether Vajrayana is a branch of Mahayana Buddhism or if it is a distinct path of Buddhism apart from Mahayana and Theravada Buddhism, it is generally believed that Vajrayana Buddhism evolved out of Mahayana Buddhism in India around the 6th Century BC.
+This particular branch of Buddhism spread out of India after its inception.
+It established itself in various parts of the Buddhist world, specifically in Tibet, where it exerted a lasting influence and has become the dominant form of Buddhism.
+Hence, Vajrayana Buddhism is often referred to as "Tibetan Buddhism."

 Practice

-The center of Tibetan Buddhism is reserved by a religious figure called the Lama (Tibetan for Guru), thus giving Vajrayana its another name, Lamaism.
+The center of Tibetan Buddhism is reserved by a religious figure called the Lama (Tibetan for Guru), thus giving Vajrayana another name, Lamaism.
 There have been plenty of chief lineages of Lamas developed.
 One of the main goals of this practice of Buddhism is to become a Bodhisattva.
-The practitioner of the Vajrayana Buddhism takes his or her innate Buddha nature as the means of practice.
-Since we, as humans already have an enlightened mind, Vajrayana Buddhism helps us, the humans, to see the world in terms of ultimate truths.
+The practitioner of Vajrayana Buddhism takes their innate Buddha nature as the means of training.
+Since we, as humans, already have an enlightened mind, Vajrayana Buddhism helps us, the humans, to see the world in terms of ultimate truths.
 And seeing the world through the ultimate truth can help us attain the full Buddha-hood.
-Thus, gaining the ultimate truth is believed to be the main purpose of numerous tantric techniques that are practiced in Vajrayana.
+Thus, gaining the ultimate reality is believed to be the primary purpose of numerous tantric techniques practiced in Vajrayana.
 This also involves advanced meditation practice.

-Motivation plays an important role in the practice of Vajrayana.
-The motivation to achieve Buddha-hood in order to serve all the sentient beings helps one to gain the Boddhisattva path.
+Motivation plays a vital role in the practice of Vajrayana.
+The motivation to achieve Buddha-hood to serve all sentient beings helps one to gain the Boddhisattva path.

 Distinguising features of Vajrayana Buddhism

-The followers of Vajrayana Buddhism in general do not claim or believe that the Theravada and Mahayana practices are invalid.
-Instead, the teachings from these schools of Buddhism are believed to have laid an important foundation of understanding on which the practices of Vajrayana is built.
-For the Vajrayana techniques to be most effective, the teachings from each of the two paths must be considered in a detailed manner.
-Some of the important features of Vajrayana Buddhism are:
+The followers of Vajrayana Buddhism generally do not claim or believe that the Theravada and Mahayana practices are invalid.
+Instead, the teachings from these schools of Buddhism are believed to have laid an essential foundation of understanding on which the practices of Vajrayana are built.
+For the Vajrayana techniques to be most effective, the teachings from each of the two paths must be considered in detail.
+Some of the essential features of Vajrayana Buddhism are:

 • Motivation